Nathan Larson (criminal): Career

 After graduating from college, Larson became a member of the Libertarian Party.
 He ran for Congress in Virginia's 1st congressional district during the 2008 election, running on an anarcho-capitalist platform.
 He received less than 2% of the vote.

 As a convicted felon, Larson was barred from seeking state office in Virginia from 2009 until Governor Terry McAuliffe restored voting and candidacy rights to thousands of felons in 2016.
 The following year he stood as an independent candidate for the Virginia House of Delegates in the 31st district, again receiving less than 2% of the vote.
 His candidacy was discussed in the 2017 gubernatorial campaign, with the Republican nominee, Ed Gillespie, using it to criticize McAuliffe's action.
 Larson was expelled from the Libertarian Party of Virginia early that year.

 In 2018, Larson ran as a "quasi-neoreactionary libertarian" for election to Congress from Virginia's 10th congressional district, before withdrawing in August.

 Electoral history

-Political views and online advocacy
+Political positions and online advocacy

 In his 2008 candidacy for Congress, Larson advocated doing away with government at all levels, saying, "All government functions could be better performed by the private sector".
 Endorsed by the Libertarian Party of Virginia, he stated in its newsletter that the primary aim of his candidacy was introducing libertarian ideas; he focused on transportation, proposing that the U.S. highway and rail systems be auctioned off to private owners who would compete to offer toll-based services, and also that private property rights be extended to Chesapeake Bay.
-In 2017, as a self-described "red pill Libertarian", his platform included legalizing child pornography and polygyny, eliminating state funding for girls' and women's education and repealing the 19th Amendment to the U.S. Constitution, which gave women the right to vote.
+In 2017, as a self-described "red pill Libertarian", his platform included legalizing child pornography and polygyny, eliminating state funding for girls' and women's education, and repealing the Nineteenth Amendment to the United States Constitution, which gave women the right to vote.